dpaluchowski/vscode-settings-and-extensions-import/README.md

 ### Installation

-Clone or download the repository and then run the file in the terminal where you downloaded it:
+Download or clone the repository and then run the bash file:

 ```bash
 $ ./vscode-settings-and-extensions-import.sh